Redman (rapper): Red Gone Wild (2007–2008)

-In March 2007, Redman released Red Gone Wild, produced by Chris Pinset.
-He stated on MySpace that the reason for the long wait to drop the album was the fast-changing pace of hip hop.
+In March 2007, Redman released Red Gone Wild.
+He stated on MySpace that the reason for the long wait to drop the album was the fast-changing pace of hip-hop.

 On March 27, 2007, Redman confirmed on BET's Rap City: Tha Bassment that the sequel to How High, How High 2, was currently being written.
 In an April 10, 2007, Onion A.V.
 Club interview, Redman hinted that there would be a second collaborative album with Method Man.

 Blackout!
 2 & Reggie (2009–2010)

 Blackout!
 2 was announced in 2007 by Redman and was originally scheduled for release in 2008, but its release was pushed back a number of times due to numerous reasons.
 In early 2008, a remake of the Smoothe [sic] da Hustler and Trigger tha Gambler classic Broken Language was released on the internet by the duo entitled Broken Language 2008, fueling rumors of a Blackout! sequel coming soon.
 This rumor was further fueled by the duo while performing in Gainesville, Florida, at the University of Florida.
 A Blackout!
 LP was scheduled for a December 9, 2008, release but was recently pushed back to the first quarter of 2009.
 It was finally released on May 19, 2009.
 It debuted at number 7 on the Billboard 200, at number 2 on the Top R&B/Hip-Hop Albums, at number 2 on the Top Rap Albums and digital in charted number 7 on the Digital Albums charts selling 63,000 copies in its first week.
 The album also charted number 10 on the Canadian Albums Chart.
 The album has sold 160,375 copies in the United States by December 12, 2009, according to SoundScan.

 In May 2009, Redman confirmed his next solo album would come out December 2009.
 The title for the project is Reggie Noble "0" 9½.
 The title of the album was then changed to just Redman Presents...
 Reggie, and three singles ("Coc Back", "Oh My", and "Money on My Mind") were released.
 The first single "Coc Back" (which features Ready Roc) had music video filmed and released for it.
 But as it turns out, none of the tracks made the final cut of the album, only being promo singles.
 During an interview, Redman stated that Reggie Noble (Redman's own birth name), does the album, not Redman.
 Redman also said that there is going to be more, "poppish", type songs, rather his normal "rugged" and "hardcore" songs.
 After a few push backs, Redman Presents...
 Reggie was finally released on December 7, 2010.
 The first official single is "Def Jammable" and a video was released for the single.
 It has been confirmed that Redman will appear on a remix along with French rapper Soprano of "Tranne Te" by Italian rapper Fabri Fibra.